MinHeinA/azure-monitor-autoscale-setting/README.md

 This module encapsulates azurerm\_monitor\_autoscale\_setting where it can be used for autoscaling configuration for VMSS, App Services and other scalable resources.

+The examples in this module are adapted from virtual machine scale set AVM module: https://github.com/Azure/terraform-azurerm-avm-res-compute-virtualmachinescaleset.

 <!-- markdownlint-disable MD033 -->
 ## Requirements